FAQs

 Do you offer financial aid?

-Do you offer meals?
+Do you provide meals?

-How do I enroll my little one at Seneca Village Montessori?
+How do I enroll my child?

-How many spots are available?
+How many spots are available each year?

 What is the Montessori Method?

-What does Montessori learning look like?
+What does Montessori learning look like in practice?

 Still have questions?
 Contact us.